George Floyd protests in Atlanta: June 11

 On June 11, a protester was arrested for shining a laser pointer at a helicopter.
 That same day, another protester was arrested and charged with a felony (interference with government property) for defacing the pedestal of the Gordon statue by writing "Tear Down" in chalk.
 A protest organizer, talking to the Associated Press, called the move by police excessive, saying, "Dude, it's chalk.
 Take a wet rag and wipe it off.
 She's in a walker.
 Surely there's better things to do with our resources.
 Per usual, the police response was 10 times more than what it needed to be."
-The arrest happened shortly after 6 p.m.
+The arrest happened shortly after 6 pm.

 June 12

-Around 10:30 p.m., Rayshard Brooks, a 27-year-old African American man, was shot and killed by police following a brief struggle at a Wendy's in downtown Atlanta.
+Around 10:30 pm, Rayshard Brooks, a 27-year-old African American man, was shot and killed by police following a brief struggle at a Wendy's in downtown Atlanta.
 The officer who shot Brooks was later fired.

 June 13

 By the morning of June 13, several protesters had gathered near the Wendy's where Brooks was killed, with one protester calling the site "the new ground zero".
 A memorial was set up near the restaurant, with many leaving flowers at the site.
 Later that evening, Police Chief Shields announced that she was resigning from her position within APD.
-That same evening, protesters shut down the Interstate running through Atlanta; only one lane was reopened by 10 p.m.
+That same evening, protesters shut down the Interstate running through Atlanta; only one lane was reopened by 10 pm.
 Additional protesting occurred outside the a police precinct in the APD's Zone 3.
-Before 11 p.m., a fire was started at the Wendy's that caused the entire building to be consumed.
+Before 11 pm, a fire was started at the Wendy's that caused the entire building to be consumed.
 A spokesman for the Atlanta firefighters said it was not safe for them to get near the building to combat the blaze.
 Approximately 1,000 protesters had gathered at the Wendy's that day.